Marble polishing Services

 • Rinse thoroughly after cleaning – Residue can cause buildup

-• Re-apply stone sealer every 1-2 years – Maintains protective barrier
+• Re-apply stone sealer every 1-2 years – Maintains protective barrier and can save on refurbishment costs.

 • Spot clean spills quickly – Has stain resistance